 It is easy to tell if a dinnerware set material is good for your health just by the appearance, if it is highly colored then it contains toxins that can leak into your food this is why I stick to the white dinnerware set materials.

 They are very durable too, dishwasher and microwave safe (not all of them, check to see if it is dishwasher safe at the bottom).

 IS OPALWARE SAFE FOR HEALTH?

-Opalware sets are safe for health because they are made out of opal glass, they contain no glaze that can leak into your food.
+Opalware sets are safe for your health because they are made out of opal glass, and they contain no glaze that can leak into your food.